-Effect of Optical Flow Refinement To demonstrate the value of the proposed optical flow refinement method we compare it to the flow method of [21], which we use for initialisation.
+Effect of optical flow refinement To demonstrate the value of the proposed optical flow refinement method we compare it to the flow method of [21], which we use for initialisation.
+We also compare it to the SIFT flow approach [22] which is an existing method that deals well with large displacements.
 Due to the challenge of obtaining ground truth data for this type of non-rigid flow problem we set up the following experiment.
 Each image in the ExpressiveHead dataset is warped by a flow field calculated between two other random images in the data set.
 This procedure yields a set of warped images with known flow fields.
-Gaussian noise is added to the images and we then apply the flow method of [21], with and without the refinement proposed in section 4, and measure the per-pixel error in flow fields for the face region.
+Gaussian noise is added to the images and we then apply both SIFT flow and the flow method of [21], with and without the refinement proposed in section 4, and measure the per-pixel error in flow fields for the face region.
+In the case of SIFT flow we ran the code provided by the original authors with its default settings.
 Figure 8(a) shows the resulting errors as a cumulative percentage of pixels with errors below a given threshold.
 It can be seen that flow refinement results in significant error reduction, e.g. the percentage of pixels with a < 1 pixel error increased from 73% to 87%.
+The proposed method also outperforms SIFT flow for this task.
 This improvement in flow also leads to more compact models as fine texture is better aligned.
-In a separate experiment we find that flow refinement reduces the model compactness score by 17% on the Expressive-Head dataset and 26% on the TalkingHead dataset.
+In a separate experiment we find that flow refinement reduces the model compactness score by 17% on the ExpressiveHead dataset and 26% on the TalkingHead dataset.